Nonadiabatic instanton rate theory beyond the golden-rule limit: Application to model systems

 \subsection{Spin--boson model}

 Here our attention turns to the multidimensional spin--boson model.
 As mentioned in the introduction, this type of model potential is not our main target.
-Even so, the corresponding stationary action is known exactly and can be evaluated with relative ease (see \app{sec:sb-tcfs}).
-Furthermore, because the model has been extensively studied in the past, benchmark quantum results are available for a broad parameter range.\cite{Lawrence2019ET}
+Even so, it provides a good test system as the corresponding stationary action is known exactly and can be evaluated with relative ease (see \app{sec:sb-tcfs}).
+Furthermore, because the model has been extensively studied in the past, benchmark non-perturbative quantum rates are available for a broad parameter range.\cite{Lawrence2019ET}

 The diabatic PESs for the spin--boson model in ``reaction coordinate'' form are given by

 where $\vec{Q}$ are the bath modes, $q$ is the reaction coordinate and $\Lambda$ is the Marcus reorganisation energy.
 The plus and minus signs are taken for $n = 0$ and $1$ respectively, and $\epsilon_1 - \epsilon_0 = \epsilon$.
 The coupling coefficients~$c_{j}$ and normal-mode frequencies~$\omega_{j}$ are all encoded in the spectral density